 Thank you for your interest in publishing with us!

 Social Justice is a refereed journal, and each submission is anonymously reviewed by at least two referees.
-Publishing decisions are made within 90 days based on recommendations by these reviewers and those of the Editorial Board.
-We work with authors, and respond with comments on submissions.
+Publishing decisions are made within 90 days.

-To submit an article for consideration, you may use our online submission form or send your documents to email@example.com.
+To submit an article for consideration, you may use our online submission form.
 Please read the information below before you submit your materials.
+If you have any questions, please contact us at email@example.com.

 Copies Needed and Submission Requirements: